PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Supply_and_Profile_of_Dentists/README.md

 ## Issues & decisions

-The first file containing annual dentist counts and density has been incorporated into the National Oral Health Data Portal project; the second file has not yet been incorporated because it is not as current.
+The first file containing annual dentist counts and density has been incorporated into the National Oral Health Data Portal project; the second 2016 snapshot has not been incorporated because it is not as current.

 ## Code